MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 - Get ready to [build an accessible SharePoint site](https://support.microsoft.com/office/get-ready-build-an-accessible-sharepoint-site-3a1df3ad-f093-450c-85a6-b3bf70fd6abb)

 #### Multilingual options
 Part of ensuring content is accessible is knowing when content should be available in more than one language.
-This is especially important for communications that cross multiple regions and countries.
+This is especially important for communications that cross more than one region and country.
 <br>

 - Learn more about how to [create SharePoint communication sites, pages, and news posts in more than one language](https://support.microsoft.com/office/create-multilingual-communication-sites-pages-and-news-2bb7d610-5453-41c6-a0e8-6f40b3ed750c)